Ex-Wisconsin official: Ousting drove him to brink of suicide

 MADISON, Wis.
 (AP) — A former Wisconsin prisons director accuses Gov. Scott Walker and Attorney General Brad Schimel of driving him to the edge of suicide in a new book released Friday, extending a long-running feud between him, Walker’s office and the state Department of Justice.

 Former Department of Corrections Secretary Ed Wall also takes Walker to task in his book, “Unethical: Life in Scott Walker’s Cabinet and the Dirty Side of Politics,” for aligning himself with President Donald Trump.
-Wall claims that during a private meeting with Walker just after the governor dropped out of the presidential race that Walker told him Trump would “destroy the Republican Party.”
+Wall claims Walker told him that Trump would destroy the Republican Party.

-Walker spokeswoman Amy Hasenberg said in an email to The Associated Press that Wall’s allegations are baseless.
-Justice Department spokeswoman Rebecca Ballweg didn’t immediately respond to messages Friday.
+Walker spokeswoman Amy Hasenberg called Wall’s allegations baseless.
+Schimel said Wall’s accusations are inaccurate and he hopes Wall gets help.

-Walker is facing re-election in November.
-Wall is supporting Democratic candidate Tony Evers.
+The book’s release comes as Walker faces re-election in November.
+Wall has endorsed Democratic candidate Tony Evers.

 Most Read Nation & World Stories